analusis/analusis.github.io/_projects/2023-04-10-gda-casestudy2.md

 ### Share

 #### Determine the best way to share your findings.
-I am using Tableau to create charts based on historical data.
+I am using Tableau to create charts based on the processed usage data.
 The charts are separated into individual worksheets for viewing on Tableau.
 <div class="gallery" data-columns="4">
 	<img src="/downloads/2023-04-02-gda-cs1/gallery/01.png">
 	<img src="/downloads/2023-04-02-gda-cs1/gallery/02.png">